ChristianPick/NETN-COM/NETN-COM.md

 |ServiceType|**Optional.** The type of service used on the communication network.|

 ## CommunicationNode

-A CommunicationNode is the representation of the interface of a simulated entity to logical communication networks.
-The location of the CommunicationNode is derived from the referenced entity or specified explicitly (if the referenced entity is not registered in the federation).
+A `CommunicationNode` is the representation of the interface of a simulated entity to logical communication networks.
+The location of the `CommunicationNode` is derived from the referenced entity or specified explicitly if the referenced entity is not registered in the federation.

-Connections to communication networks are only established if connectivity exists based on the status of available network devices and the simulation of links.
-Each potential connection is described in terms of requested connections  (the equivalent to the information provided by MSDL).
+Each potential connection is described in terms of requested connections (the equivalent to the information provided by MSDL). `Connection` objects represent the availability of a connection and its receivers.
+It is up to a communication simulation to create `Connection` objects for the requested connections based on the network devices of the `CommunicationNode`, the physical network and the link quality between network devices.
+Depending on the federation design and agreements, the explicit representation of the physical layer objects, `PhysicalNetwork` and `LinkStates`, is optional.

 |Attribute|Description|
 |---|---|